lf-lang/rfcs/rfcs/0000-network-refactor.md

 - Which alternative designs where considered?
 - Is there prior art and what can we learn from it?
 - Why is the proposed design the best design?

+//TODO: 확장성. maintainability.
+네트워크 layer와 LF 에서의 application layer를 분리해낸다.

+지금 구조 그대로 해보려고도 했다.

+## Alternatives
+### Challenge 1: Single `write()` and Multiple `read()`
+[Alternative1]: #alternative1
+Possible Solution1: We can use stream ciphers (AES-CTR) instead of block ciphers (AES-CBC, AES-GCM).
+This is straightforward, however, AES-CTR is not the standard due to it's security vulnerabilities such as replay attacks.

+Possible Solution2: We can make some logic to check if there is any already decrypted bytes.
+But then, we need somewhere to save the decrypted bytes, since the decrypted buffer will be in stack memory, and point that when we need it again.
+But this already requires more memory, and the code gets very complex.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions